aleksandra-lelyuk/ip_counter_project/readme.md

 - medium.txt : 100,000,000 entries with 20,000,000 unique addresses
 - large.txt : 300,000,000 entries with 60,000,000 unique addresses

-The file generation algorithm can be found in the _ip_generator_ directory.
+The file generation algorithm can be found in the _pkg/ip_generator_ directory.
 The main file is located in _cmd/ip_generator_

 ---
 ## Bitstore